-PLA usually adheres well to the heated glass plate, but for the best results it is advised to apply a thin layer of glue (included in the accessory box of your 3D printer).
+PLA usually adheres well to the heated glass plate, but for the best results, it is advised to apply a thin layer of glue (included in the accessory box of your 3D printer).
 If you’re using a printer without a heated build plate or if you want to print on a cold build plate (e.g. for printing overhangs close to the build plate), we recommend using blue tape for adhesion.
-As an alternative adhesion method you can try adhesion sheets, although the methods mentioned above are usually sufficient.

 The PLA profiles in Ultimaker Cura use a brim as build plate adhesion type, to provide optimal adhesion on the first layer.
 A brim is made of extra lines printed around the perimeter of the initial layer of your 3D print to ensure a successful adhesion to the build plate.

 PLA is an easy-to-print material and therefore does not require additional accessories to create a stable printing environment.
 However, you can use the front enclosure from the Advanced 3D Printing Kit (for the Ultimaker 2+ or Ultimaker 3) to obtain more consistent and reliable 3D prints.

 Health and safety

 Ultimaker PLA emits a low level of gases and particles when 3D printed in accordance with the recommended temperatures in the table above.
 To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker PLA here.